soedinglab/binning_benchmarking/workflow/README.md

 - **MetaBAT2** (v2.17, [https://anaconda.org/bioconda/metabat2](https://anaconda.org/bioconda/metabat2))
 - **CheckM2** (v1.0.3, [https://github.com/chklovski/CheckM2.git](https://github.com/chklovski/CheckM2.git))

-Install these tools as instructed in their respective GitHub repositories or use the `.yml` files in the `environments` folder for the conda environments used in this study.
+Install these tools with version specified here as instructed in their respective repositories (recommended).
+Otherwise, use the `.yml` files in the `environments` folder for the conda environments used in this study.
 For McDevol, set the McDevol download path in `config.yaml`.

 #### To Run the Pooled Assembly Binning Pipeline
 Use the command below: